gaois/Gaois.QueryLogger/src/Gaois.QueryLogger/README.md

 Install-Package Gaois.QueryLogger
 ```

+Then, **Web.config**

-Add the `using Gaois.QueryLogger` directive to any C# file to access the library's static methods.
+Now you can add the `using Gaois.QueryLogger` directive to any C# file to access the library's methods and services.

 ## Usage